MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 The following are limitations with Jupyter notebooks in an Azure Quantum workspace.

-- Since it is free compute, your compute instance will live up to a max of 12 hours (after that time, your compute will be deleted/recreated, and you will need to reinstall any custom packages).
+- As it is free, the Jupyter Notebook instance will live up to a max of 12 hours (after that time, your instance will be deleted/recreated, and you will need to reinstall any custom packages).
-    - Azure Quantum may need to delete your compute to apply security patches or roll out emergency changes.
+  - Azure Quantum may need to delete your Jupyter Notebook instance to apply security patches or roll out emergency changes.
 When possible, it will not interrupt your workflow.
-- Notebooks compute has pre-allocated 2 vCPU and 4 GB of memory.
+- Notebook instances have pre-allocated 2 vCPU and 4 GB of memory.
 - Idle kernels are terminated after 30 minutes.
 After that time, you will need to rerun the cells.
-- The location of your storage account and workspace will affect the performance of Jypter notebooks in an Azure Quantum workspace.
+- The location of your storage account and workspace will affect the performance of Jupyter notebooks in an Azure Quantum workspace.
 When possible, try to create the storage account and workspace in a region close to where you will be using your notebooks.

 ## Next steps